crawlwp/mihdan-index-now/readme.txt

 == Changelog ==

 = 1.1.4 (03.11.2021) =
-* Added support for WooCommerce products
+* Added support for WooCommerce products and other CPT
+* Fixed pagination bug for Log table

 = 1.1.3 (02.11.2021) =
 * Changed database structure